Xenoty/Xenoty/README.md

     </a>
 </div>

+### I am Jacques <i>(Sz-aark)<i/>

+Grab some coffee, kickback, relax and found out more about me ☕.

+- 🇿🇦 `From` Durban, South Africa.
+- 🇳🇿 `Living` in Auckland, New Zealand.
+- ❤️ `Hobbies` - surfing, touch rugby.
+- 💡 `Interests` - Latest tech, simulations, football, rugby.
+- 🏆 `Goals` - Travel the world 🌏 Get my master's in Computer Science 📚
+- ⚡️ `Fun Fact`: Crazy about cats🐱!

 <h3><img height="20" src="assets/handshake-emoji.gif" style="float:left;"/> Collaboration </h3>

-<p>I would love to collaborate on any project that leaves a `positive` impact on people, communities and the world.</p>
+I would love to collaborate on any project that leaves a `positive` impact on people, communities and the world.

 <table>
     <tr>